 In 1983, a group of businessmen held an organizational meeting with the purpose of creating a foundation that would serve as a "clearinghouse" to grant funds to improve the quality of life in Central Montana.
 The Central Montana Foundation (CMF) was officially founded in May 1984 and is the oldest community foundation in Montana.
 Visionaries who organized the new foundation included Don Pfau, Al McRae, Don Davison, Jim Wilkins, Leonard McKinney, Fred Schell and Don Romo, all of Lewistown.

 CMF provides area residents with a means to give back to the Central Montana community.
 The first substantial gift to CMF was $3,500 from Col. Joe Montgomery in 1984.
-Since then, thousands of generous donors have grown CMF and as it celebrates its 31st anniversary, CMF is the second largest community foundation in the State of Montana.
-CMF supports educational, cultural, civic and healthcare projects in Central Montana and millions of grant funds have been awarded since its founding - all thanks to the generosity of its donors.
+Since then, thousands of generous donors have grown CMF into one of the largest community foundations in the state of Montana.
+Total assets are about $40 million, including CMF's 12 unrestricted endowments, scholarship funds, 11 rural community endowments, and a variety of endowments and pass-through funds for eligible non-profits and tax-exempt organizations in Central Montana.
+CMF supports healthcare, essential services, educational, civic, cultural and recreational projects in Central Montana and millions of grant funds have been awarded since its founding - all thanks to the generosity of its donors.

 CMF Board of Directors and support personnel include:

 President: Dean Comes (representing First Bank of Montana)

 1st Vice President: Brian Henderson (representing Fergus Federal Credit Union)